Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Helium production in neutron-star merger models

 \section{Helium production in neutron-star merger models}

-Helium is produced in nucleosynthesis conditions with high electron fractions, $Y_e \gtrsim 0.45$, and/or high entropies, $s \gtrsim 40 \,{\rm k_B \, Baryon^{-1}}$, as highlighted in Fig.~\ref{fig:He_nucleosynthesis}.
+The contours of helium yields shown in Fig.~\ref{fig:He_nucleosynthesis} for exemplary, parametrized trajectories highlight what is known already from numerous previous nucleosynthesis studies \citep[e.g.,][]{Woosley1992a, Takahashi1994, Hoffman1997, Goriely2015, Lippuner2017, Perego2022, Kawaguchi2022, Jacobi2025arXiv}, namely that helium is efficiently produced in nucleosynthesis conditions with high electron fractions, $Y_e \gtrsim 0.45$, and/or high entropies, $s \gtrsim 40 \,k_B\,{\rm baryon^{-1}}$.
 The dynamical outflows expelled during the first $\sim 10\,$ms of NS mergers \citep[][]{Wanajo2014a, Goriely2015, Radice2018b, Foucart2023a, Kullmann2021a}, as well as the viscous post-merger ejecta \citep{Fernandez2013b, Just2015a, Siegel2018c, Miller2019a, Fujibayashi2020b}, typically show a broad pattern of conditions for $Y_e$ and $s$ with only a small fraction of material, if any, exhibiting sufficiently high values of either quantity to enable helium production.
 These ejecta components are therefore relatively inefficient sources of helium.